Jaffer-sadiq/GitHub-Actions/Labfiles/create-environment.md

 **Creating Workflow with Environment**

-1. From GitHub home page, navigate to `.github/workflows/jobs.yml` file and update the script as below.
+1. From the GitHub home page, navigate to `.github/workflows/jobs.yml` file and update the script as below.

     ```
     name: Build and Push Docker Image to ACR